-On the date of issuance, the Issuer will pledge to the Trustee under the Indenture a portfolio of student loans originated under the FFELP, which are described more fully below under "CHARACTERISTICS OF FINANCED STUDENT LOANS," having, as of the statistical cut-off date, an aggregate outstanding principal balance of approximately \$786,822,880 (which does not include total accrued interest of approximately \$18,637,855, a portion of such total accrued interest is expected to be capitalized).
-As of the statistical cut-off date, the weighted average annual interest rate of the student loans (excluding special allowance payments) was approximately 4.983% and their weighted average remaining term to scheduled maturity was approximately 158 months.
+The Issuer will pledge to the Trustee under the Indenture a portfolio of student loans originated under the FFELP, having, as of the statistical cut-off date, an aggregate outstanding balance of approximately principal \$571,739,414 (which does not include total accrued interest of approximately \$13,996,262, of which approximately \$11,473,473 is expected to be capitalized).
+As of the statistical cut-off date (and based on the outstanding principal balances of the financed student loans as of such date), the weighted average annual borrower interest rate of the student loans expected to be pledged to the Trustee (excluding special allowance payments) was approximately 4.674% and their weighted average remaining term to scheduled maturity was approximately 140 months.
+The portfolio of student loans expected to be pledged by the Issuer to the Trustee is described more fully below under "CHARACTERISTICS OF THE FINANCED STUDENT LOANS."